graeme-a-stewart/cpp-concurrency/doc/07-TBBGraphs.md

            it with TBB?)
    	3. Apply the noise reduction method of the class to normalise the data.
-	4. Apply data processing steps `A` and `B`.
+	4. Apply data processing steps `foo` and `bar`, but ensure the graph does these in parallel.
-	5. Pass the data through a monitor that calculates the detector occupancy.
+	5. Pass the final data through a monitor that calculates the detector occupancy.
 	6. Re-serialise the output data to a file.